mabrains/VSD-Openlane_Workshop/README.md

 Simply is to support multiple Vdd & multiple ground.
 This is the reason behind the importance of making an excellent power distribution network in our designs.

+### Signal Integrity:
+The signal propgates through our whole design through wires that can be represented by R-C circuit.
+This results in a drop in our signal's voltage.
+This drop may make the consequtive cell reads the signal's value incorrectly, and this will consequently affects our whole design's functionality.
+So, the placement engine estimate the wire's RC values and based on this, the placement engine place repeaters or buffers to maintain the value of the signal.

 ![Screenshot from 2021-04-13 00-37-40](https://user-images.githubusercontent.com/36249257/114471203-80c85100-9bf0-11eb-9fc5-fce3829c2e5d.png)